 How Marvis toothpaste works

 Marvis toothpaste aims to deliver a protected white smile and long lasting fresh breath as well as preventing tooth decay and plaque build up.
 So how does it do this?

 Like most toothpastes Marvis contains abrasives to ‘exfoliate’ your teeth, lift stains and remove the plaque that can cause tooth decay and gum disease.
-Marvis uses silica and aluminium hydroxide for this purpose.
+Marvis uses silica and aluminum hydroxide for this purpose.
 These ingredients are fairly standard – though experts now consider silica to be quite a harsh abrasive.
 Which brings us to our next point.

 Marvis toothpaste uses titanium dioxide to whiten your smile.
-It’s a white pigment with a high refractive index, which basically means it makes your teeth look whiter for for a limited time.
+It’s a white pigment with a high refractive index, which basically means it makes your teeth look whiter for a limited time.
 However, its use in toothpaste is beginning to be linked to cancer.

 Lastly, Marvis use Sodium Lauryl Sulfate (SLS) as a foaming and cleaning agent.
 SLS is linked to irritation and mouth ulcers.